airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

 Validation API
 --------------
-All UCP components that participate in validation of the design supplied to a site implement a common resource to perform document validations.
+All Airship components that participate in validation of the design supplied to a site implement a common resource to perform document validations.
 Document validations are synchronous.
-Because of the different sources of documents that should be supported, a flexible input descriptor is used to indicate from where a UCP component will retrieve the documents to be validated.
+Because of the different sources of documents that should be supported, a flexible input descriptor is used to indicate from where an Airship component will retrieve the documents to be validated.

 POST /v1.0/validatedesign
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Invokes a UCP component to perform validations against the documents specified
+Invokes an Airship component to perform validations against the documents
-by the input structure.
+specified by the input structure.
 Synchronous.

 Input structure
 ^^^^^^^^^^^^^^^